-A. Depending on how reference checks are done, they can become a great source of information in the final stages of the hiring process.
+Depending on how reference checks are done, they can become a great source of information in the final stages of the hiring process and are certainly a best hiring practice.
 And reference checks should always be one of the last steps because they are time consuming and you don’t want to do more of them than needed.
 Obviously, most candidates are going to provide references that they think will give them a good review.
 So, it becomes imperative that you can “dig deep” with your questions in order to get to the underlying skills of the individual.

 5. WHAT IS THE BEST WAY TO INTERVIEW?

-A. A well-constructed and executed interview can provide good data to help in making quality hiring decisions.
-Conversely, a poorly designed or executed interview may actually hurt the organization because it will lead to a poor hiring decision.
+A well-constructed and executed interview is a best hiring practice and can provide good data to help in making quality hiring decisions.
+Conversely, a poorly designed or executed interview may actually hurt the organization because it will lead to a poor hiring decision and turnover.

 6. WHAT DO BACKGROUND CHECKS LOOK FOR?

-A. Whether you need to perform a background check or not depends on the situation and the job function.
+Whether you need to perform a background check or not depends on the situation and the job function.
 For example, companies that hire bank tellers conduct a background check to ensure that no finance related crimes (i.e., writing bad checks) are on the person’s record.
-Like reference checks, background checks often happen at the end of the hiring process.
+Like reference checks, background checks often happen at the end of the hiring process and are certainly a best hiring practice.
 In this way time is not wasted checking into candidates that don’t end up getting the job.

 ii.
 Criminal records.